vietai/dab/README.md

 ## How to contribute? :thinking:

 :seedling: More and/or better translation models.
-Checkout Appendix A for Colab Notebook tutorials on how to train translation models with `tensor2tensor`.
+Checkout [Appendix A](https://github.com/vietai/back_translate#appendix-a-training-translation-models-with-tensor2tensor) for Colab Notebook tutorials on how to train translation models with `tensor2tensor`.

 :seedling: More and/or better translation data or monolingual data.

-:seedling: Code to make our code even easier to use.
-Including tests ([Travis](https://github.com/marketplace/travis-ci), [CodeCov](https://github.com/codecov)).
+:seedling: Code to make our code even easier to use - including tests ([Travis](https://github.com/marketplace/travis-ci), [CodeCov](https://github.com/codecov)).

 :seedling: Texts/Illustrations to make our documentation even easier to understand.